IRS mileage log requirements: A guide for businesses

 Automate business mileage tracking with Ramp

-By automating the process of logging business mileage, you can eliminate the risk of error.
-Ramp’s expense management platform makes it easy to automate your mileage tracking through convenient integrations.
+By automating the process of logging business mileage, you can be sure you have accurate records.
+Ramp’s expense management platform makes it easy to automate your mileage tracking through convenient integrations with the apps you already use.

 It works like this: When your employees use personal vehicles for business travel, all they need to do is enter their starting point and destination.
 Then, Ramp automatically calculates the number of miles driven thanks to a direct integration with Google Maps.